hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ### II

 The inside is void.
-There are no windows and no decorations on the walls.
 Only spiraling steps lit by torches.
 A hundred?
 Or a thousand maybe?
 He begins to climb.

 After a while, he takes some time to recover and realizes there are murals carved on the walls.
 Murals that tell the origin of it all, strange figures and